Lino Pertile: Career

-His specialty is Dante scholarship, a field in which he has published widely.
-Pertile also studies the Italian 20th-century novel.
-In 2005, he was named Harvard College Professor, a special teaching recognition awarded to those faculty members who have most invested their time and energy in teaching undergraduates.
-It was announced on December 16, 2009, that Pertile would become the new director of Villa I Tatti, the Harvard University Center for Italian Renaissance Studies, in summer 2010 and served in that position until 2015.
-Pertile has served on the Board of Editors for the Dante Society of America.
+At Harvard, Pertile served as House Master of Eliot House for ten years, from 2000 to 2010.
+In 2005, he was named a Harvard College Professor, a distinction awarded to faculty members who have shown exceptional dedication to undergraduate teaching.
+In December 2009, it was announced that Pertile would become the new director of Villa I Tatti, a role he took on in the summer of 2010 and held until 2015.
+He has also served on the Board of Editors for the Dante Society of America.